 - Small business relief loans and grants

-The Balance continually monitors CD rates nationwide, and we’re seeing lower rates across the board.
+The Balance continually monitors CD rates nationwide, and it's seeing lower rates across the board.
 That said, shopping around is still worth it, as some banks are competing for deposits, and you can make the most of a difficult situation.

 What’s Ahead for CD Rates?

-It’s probably wise to expect rates to remain low for a while.
+It’s wise to expect rates to remain low for a while.
 With an uncertain future, you need to be especially smart about earning interest on your cash going forward.

 Try a Ladder

 If you’re sold on CDs, a CD laddering strategy may be helpful.
 With that approach, you put money into a variety of different CDs with maturities spread out over time.
-Since you can’t know when rates will rise, you avoid locking up all of your money in the wrong CD.
-You’ll own long-term CDs, which are beneficial if rates stay low, and you’ll own short-term CDs, which provide liquidity and allow you to reinvest at higher rates if rates rise sooner than expected.
+Since you can’t know when rates will rise, you avoid locking up all your money in the wrong CD.
+You’ll own long-term CDs, which are beneficial if rates stay low; and you’ll own short-term CDs, which provide liquidity and allow you to reinvest at higher rates if rates rise sooner than expected.

 Consider Liquid CDs

 CDs that allow you to withdraw funds at any time could also make sense.
 You might want to lock in a rate now—just in case banks decide to cut rates even further.
 But if you need that cash, or if rates rise and you find a better CD, you have access to your money without worrying about early-withdrawal penalties.